AndrejaCH/Pewlett-Hackard-Analysis/README.md

 </p>

 #### Overview the code
-To retrieve the data two tables were merge together employees and titles with the `inner join` and filtered by birth date (that indicates who is about to retire in the next few years) ` WHERE (e.birth_date BETWEEN '1952-01-01' AND '1955-12-31') `.
+To retrieve the data, two tables were merge together - employees and titles - with the `inner join` and filtered by birth date (that indicates who is about to retire in the next few years) ` WHERE (e.birth_date BETWEEN '1952-01-01' AND '1955-12-31') `.

 :exclamation: The query has one drawback.
-It contains all the titles that employees acquire while working at Pewlett-Hackard over the years.
-That results in duplicates, some employees appear two times or more; therefore, the number of retiring employees (133,776) huge and incorrect.
+It contains all the titles that employees acquired while working at Pewlett-Hackard over the years.
+This resulted in duplicates, some employees appear two times or more; therefore, the number of retiring employees (133,776) is huge and incorrect.

 **2. The list of retiring employees without duplicates**
 -	The table includes employee number, first name, last name, title, from-date and to-date.
 -	The query returns 90,398 rows.
--	From the table we can see who is going to retire in the next few years.
+- The table displays a list of employees who is going to retire in the next few years.
--	In the table each employee a listed only once, by her or his most recent title.
+-	In the table each employee is listed only once, by her or his most recent title.
 <p align="center">
 <img src="Graphics/EmployeesTitleNODuplicates.PNG" width="50%" height="50%">
 </p>